podcast

 DZ-65: Collaborating with a Director - The Snip

-What changes in your writing and development when collaborating with a director?
+Listen if you are thinking of producing your own short film!
 This episode, Chas steps down as co-host (kinda) and is interviewed by Stu as a guest, alongside director Ben Mizzi, about the short rom-com that Chas wrote and Ben directed & produced.
 The episode covers taking an idea from pitch to screen, working with a director, directing performance on the page, and marketing and distribution strategies for short films.
-If you are thinking of producing your own content, well worth a listen!
-And if you want to watch The Snip - a 16...
+And if you want to watch THE SNIP (a 16 min rom com about a guy who gets a vasectomy without telling his wife) here it is...

 2020-02-14